RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
 Now we will test the above by creating multiple users and attempting to log into client-1's VM with their credentials.
-First we will jump back to DC-1 and open up "Powershell ISE" as an administrator (in Windows search box, type Powershell ISE -> right click and run as admin).
+First, we will jump back to DC-1 and open up "PowerShell ISE" as an administrator (in Windows search box, type PowerShell ISE -> right click and run as admin).
 </p>
 <br />
 <p>